vankoreaseoul/Instagram_clone_project/README.md

 5. Needs to apply Push Notification.
 - Definitely when it comes to Push Notification, I know that I need to accept and use third party library.
 I tried to make it by my own but I realised it's over my ability.
 But even to accept and apply third party library, I think I should know how it works.
 That's why I leave it behind.
 When I can understand the algorithm at least roughly, I will add in this project.
 6. Needs to build Real-time database.
 - For message chat, server should be able to detect changes on entity in database and update information in client side when its state changes.
 But http protocol and RDMS database can respond when client side requests.
-So
+So I need to apply Two-Way real-time Communication on this project such as web socket.